Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Experimental Design

 \section{Experimental Design}

 The preliminary validation of the proposed architecture is presented in \cite{babarahmati2020}.
-The results show that the method enables dexterous haptic teleoperation in multiple scenarios with the minimum tuning of the controller parameters.
+The results show that the method enables dexterous haptic teleoperation in multiple scenarios with the minimum tuning of the controller parameters in order to compare the functionality of the proposed method with traditional impedance control.
 Furthermore, it is extremely robust to the presence of delays and reduced communication bandwidth between the master and the replica.
 The controllers' gains used in this manuscript are the same as the ones used for the experiments in \cite{babarahmati2020}.